Painful Sex After Baby: Why Sex Hurts and How Pelvic Floor PT Can Help You Heal

 And let’s be real: if you had a vaginal birth, the last thing in your vagina was a baby.
 It makes sense that your body needs time to adjust.

-Painful sex after giving birth—whether vaginally or via C-section—can have many root causes.
+Painful sex after giving birth—whether you delivered vaginally or via C-section—can have many root causes.
 Here are some of the most common:

 1. You’re Still Healing Physically